Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Second order wave equation

 where we have defined a reference frequency $\Omega$ for the propagation, based on the reference material properties, i.e. ~

 We could -- if we believed we understood the spatial properties of the propagation medium sufficiently well -- simply alter this definition by incorporating an alternate $\Vec{k}$ dependence that mimics an assumed spatial dispersion.
 However, it needs to be understood that such a step is distinctly \textit{ad hoc}, since it lacks the convolutions over $\Vec{k}$ necessary for any accurate representation of the material structure.
-But, that said, such an approach may still have considerable practical utility; and indeed is functionally equivalent to how other methods handle spatial dispersion, as a non-local (and hence, strictly speaking, a non-causal) process: e.g. those that import a waveguide dispersion calculated from the (spatial) modes given by the guide's transverse cross-section.
-To allow for this possibility, in the following I will replace the physically rigorous magnitude $k$ argument for $\Omega$ with $\Vec{k}$, its vector counterpart\footnote{In some cases, depending on the approximate model chosen, this new $\Omega(\Vec{k})$ definition may also need to be convolved with other parts of the expression, e.g. $\Omega^2(k) \Vec{P}_D(\Vec{k}) \rightarrow \Omega^2(\Vec{k}) \convol \Vec{P}_D(\Vec{k})$, although such an additional complication is likely to prevent us obtaining much conceptual or mathematical benefit.
+But, that said, such an approach may still have considerable practical utility; and indeed is functionally equivalent to how spatial dispersion {can be handled} as a non-local (and hence, strictly speaking, a non-causal) process: e.g. those that import a waveguide dispersion calculated from the (spatial) modes given by the guide's transverse cross-section.
+To allow for this possibility, in the following I will replace the physically rigorous magnitude $k$ argument for $\Omega$ with $\Vec{k}$, its vector counterpart\footnote{In some cases, depending on the approximate model chosen, this new $\Omega(\Vec{k})$ definition may also need to be convolved with other parts of the expression, e.g. $\Omega^2(k) {\pPfieldv}_{\textup{\pDfield}}(\Vec{k}) \rightarrow \Omega^2(\Vec{k}) \convol {\pPfieldv}_{\textup{\pDfield}}(\Vec{k})$, although such an additional complication is likely to prevent us obtaining much conceptual or mathematical benefit.
 Consequently, in what follows I do not allow for such convolutions.}.
 This allows for not only more complicated assumed spatial dispersions, but also additional orientation dependence.
 However, these benefits (only) arise as a result of approximation.
-Strictly speaking, both on the grounds covered above, and ones taking stricter view of causality \cite{Kinsler-2014arXiv-negfreq}, any notion of spatial dispersion is incompatible with locality.
+Strictly speaking, both on the grounds covered above, and ones taking stricter view of causality \cite{Kinsler-2014arXiv-negfreq}, {many simplistic notions of spatial dispersion involving adding some convenient $k$ dependence is incompatible with locality\footnote{{Of course, it is possible to treat spatial dispersion in a properly causal way; a notable example being the hydrodynamic plasmon model \cite{Ciraci-PS-2013cphc}.
+This takes propagation in the electron fluid into account, giving rise to an additional $k^2$ dependance.}}.}

 Unlike for the spatially propagated scheme in \cite{Kinsler-2010pra-fchhg}, we have not included temporal response of the propagation medium in our definition of the directional fields, since it is incompatible with our temporal propagation.
 To include this we must model it explicitly as is done in Maxwell solvers such as FDTD \cite{Yee-1966tap,Oskooi-RIBJJ-2010cpc}; or approximate it as if it were a spatial effect (see e.g. \cite{Carter-1995pra}, or the discussions in the later section \ref{S-dispersion}.